SeanChinJunKai/firebase-ai-kmp/README.md

 2. Firebase Console Setup
     - Go to the [Firebase Console](https://console.firebase.google.com/).
     - Create a new project if you haven't already.
-    - In your project, click on AI -> AI Logic on the left sidebar, then open Settings.
+    - In your project, navigate to the left sidebar and click on `AI` -> `AI Logic` then open `Settings`.
     - Enable either the Gemini Developer API, the VertexAI Gemini API, or both.

 3. Link the native [iOS Bridge](https://github.com/SeanChinJunKai/FirebaseAIBridge)

    Since the SDK depends on a native Firebase iOS framework, FirebaseAIBridge, this will need to be linked to your existing iOS project.

 4. Using CocoaPods
-    - Directly as a local iOS framework
+    1. Directly as a local iOS framework
         - Follow these instructions if your Kotlin Multiplatform module is integrated directly with your iOS project as a local iOS framework.
 That is, Xcode is calling the embedAndSignAppleFrameworkForXcode Gradle task as part of the build.
 At the time of writing, if you generated your Kotlin Multiplatform project using the [online wizard](https://kmp.jetbrains.com/), this is how it's set up.
         - In this scenario, you need to specify the transitive dependency on FirebaseAIBridge in your Podfile.
 Add the following:
           ```
           pod 'FirebaseAIBridge', :git => 'https://github.com/SeanChinJunKai/FirebaseAIBridge.git', :branch => 'main'
           ```

-5. iOS Setup
+6. iOS Setup
     - Create an iOS app in your Firebase project.
     - Download `GoogleService-Info.plist` and place it under `iosApp/iosApp/` directory.
     - Add the FirebaseCore depedency to your `Podfile`: